Fortnite bugs put accounts at risk of takeover

-With one click, any semi-skilled hacker could have silently taken over a Fortnite account, according to a cybersecurity firm who says the bug is now fixed.
+With one click, any semi-skilled hacker could have silently taken over a Fortnite account, according to a cybersecurity firm that says the bug is now fixed.

 Once stolen, that token could be used to impersonate the gamer and log in as if they were the account holder, without needing their password.